Georgia Child Labor Laws for Entertainment

 Highlights of Georgia Child Actor Laws

 - Production gets the work permit for each production, called a Child Labor Application for Employment of Minors in Entertainment.
 It must be submitted 5 days prior to commencing production.
-The form must be signed by the parents.
 Employers must be “certified” before they can employ a minor.
 As part of the Rule revision, Georgia will be implementing a new electronic system for certification.

 - All child performers must be “registered” in Georgia, and that registration/certification is good until they are 18.
+The state asks that the annual recertification be done as well (mostly for the an updated address).
+The site to register and get your certification, and to recertify annually, is here.
 A video about this is here.

-- A Child Labor Coordinator must be employed by the production for coordination and safety of the minor’s employment.
-This person must be 21 years old and must have gone through a background check.
+- A Child Labor Coordinator (CLC) must be employed by the production for coordination and safety of the minor’s employment.
+This person must be 21 years old and must have gone through a background check, and must pass an online test about child labor law.
+A video overview of this position is here.

-- All minors under the age of 6 must have a parent or guardian present at all times.
-Kids 6-16 must have a parent OR the parent must sign over the child to the Child Labor Coordinator.
+- All minors must have a Child Representative (aka parent or guardian) present at all times.
+Kids 6-16 must have a parent OR the parent must sign over the child to the Child Labor Coordinator, if both the Child Representative and the Child LAbor Coordinator agree to the arrangement.
 Bizparentz NOTE: We highly encourage all parents to be within sight and sound of your child.
 Signing over your child’s safety to their employer is dangerous!
 There is NO CIRCUMSTANCE, ever, where a parent (or the “minor’s representative”) should not be within sight and sound of their child.

 - No nudity or partial nudity in sexually explicit acts are allowed, nor are minors allowed to be present when adults are filming nudity.